j1-aggie/Hurricane_Harvey_Analysis/README.md

 Questions

-  1. Did water temperature affect the intensity of Hurricane Katrina?
+  1. Did water temperature affect the intensity of Hurricane Harvery?
-  2. Did water salinity effect the intensity of Hurricane Katrina?
+  2. Did water salinity effect the intensity of Hurricane Harvery?
-  3. Did ambient air temperature affect the intensity of Hurricane Katrina?
+  3. Did ambient air temperature affect the intensity of Hurricane Harvery?
-  4. Did water temperature affect the final path of Hurricane Katrina?
+  4. Did water temperature affect the final path of Hurricane Harvery?
-  5. Did pressure affect the intensity of Hurricane Katrina?
+  5. Did pressure affect the intensity of Hurricane Harvery?

 DataSets Sourcing